Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 And fragmentation does something dangerous: it creates the illusion of control.
 Teams rely on dashboards, reports, and manual overrides, believing they are managing the system.
 In reality, they are reacting to it.

 This is where most logistics operations fail.
-Not because they lack scale, but because they lack orchestration.
+Not because they lack scale, but because they lack multi-carrier orchestration.

 The Hidden Cost of Carrier Fragmentation